dprojects/getDimensions/Docs/README.md

 ___
 ### n - report type

 This type of report is mostly used by me for documentation purposes.
 It is simple objects listing.
-However, it can be very useful for project veryfication.
+However, it can be very useful for project verification.
 You can list all objects and see if the dimensions are set correctly.

 * To create the name report just set `Report type` variable to `n` and run the macro: